Clematis patens: Etymology

 The name of the genus Clematis is a derivation of the Ancient Greek word "clématis", which means "climbing".
 This is a description of the tendency that species show to be climbers.
 And patens means "opening".
 In Japan, C. patens is called "kazaguruma", which means pinwheel.

 Description

 Stem

 The stems are brown and they become woody.

 Flower

 White or pale purple single flowers grow at the tips of short shoots in May or June.
 The calyx that looks like a petal is usually 8 pieces and length of 7–8 cm, but the variation is large depending on the type.
 Achene is broad-ovate, yellow-brown feather-like.

 Leaf

 The leaves are pinnate compound leaves consisting of 3–5 leaflets and length of 3–10 cm.

 Conservation

-C. patens has been designated as Near Threatened (NT) on the Red List by the Ministry of the Environment in Japan, and some prefectures in Japan have been designated as Red List.
+Clematis patens has been designated as Near Threatened (NT) on the Red List by the Ministry of the Environment in Japan, and some prefectures in Japan have been designated as Red List.